Õ

-Emilian-Romagnol
+Romagnol

-In the Romagnol dialects, õ is used to represent [õː], e.g. savõ [saˈvõː] "soap".
+For Romagnol language, õ is used in some proposed orthographies to represent [õː], e.g. savõ [saˈvõː] "soap".
+To this day a unified standardization has not been established.

+Silesian

+In the Silesian language, õ represents a dialectal letter representing [o], [a], [aum], [oum], and appears as the 22nd letter of the Ślabikŏrzōwy Szrajbōnek, one of the major Silesian alphabets.

 Estonian

 In Estonian, Õ is the 27th letter of the alphabet (between W and Ä), and it represents a vowel characteristic of Estonian, the unrounded back vowel /ɤ/, which may be close-mid back, close back, or close-mid central.
 The vowel was previously written with the letter Ö, but in the early 19th century, Otto Wilhelm Masing adopted the letter Õ, ending the confusion between several homographs and clearly showing how to pronounce a word.

 In informal writing, e.g., emails, instant messaging and when using foreign keyboard layouts where the letter Õ is not available, some Estonians use the characters O or 6 to approximate this letter.

 In most parts of the island Saaremaa, Õ is pronounced the same as Ö.

+Guarani

+In the Guarani language, Õ is the 22nd letter and fourth nasal vowel of the alphabet, similar to the Spanish "o", but with a stressed nasalization.

 Hungarian

-In Hungarian, Õ only appears when a typeface (font set) does not contain a proper ő letter, which is an o with a double acute diacritic.
+In Hungarian, Õ only appears when a typeface (font set) does not contain a proper "ő" letter, which is an "o" with a double acute diacritic.